Article

 As a result of these and other breakthroughs in the green energy industry, renewable energy sources are growing globally.
 In 2024, all renewable energy sources combined – including wind, solar, hydropower, biomass, and geothermal – provided over 32% of the world’s electricity, nearly double the level that renewable sources represented 25 years earlier.
 In the U.S., the use of renewables accounted for over 24% of total electricity production in 2024, up 4% from 2023.

-Smart Grid Innovations
+Smart Grid innovations

 On top of the growing use of renewable energy sources, utilities are increasingly relying on intelligent “edge devices” to optimize electricity usage.
 This category includes the use of IoT-driven sensors and smart two-way meters to provide continuous monitoring and enable real-time insights into grid conditions.
 By tracking each user’s energy consumption patterns, these smart devices promote informed decision-making that allows utilities and users to optimize their energy usage and better integrate solar, wind, and other renewable sources into their energy portfolio.
 The additional ability to store this energy through battery energy storage systems (BESS) further helps to address supply shortfalls and stabilize/optimize the grid.